uiff/nats-NodeRed-Node-uc20/README.md

 ## DataHub Input Node

-- Select the u-OS config node and pick a provider from the drop-down.
-The node queries `/datahub/v1/providers` and lists all registry entries.
+- Select the u-OS config node and enter the provider ID (e.g. `u_os_adm`).
-- Choose whether you want **all variables**, **single variable**, or **multi selection**.
-The variable selector is populated from `/datahub/v1/providers/<provider>/variables`.
+- Optionally provide a comma-separated list of variable keys (leave empty to receive all).
 - The node outputs messages with the structure:
   ```json
   {